facjure/public-domain-poetry/README.md

 ### Metadata

-The current format for metdata is [YAML](http://en.wikipedia.org/wiki/YAML), a human readable format.
+The current format for metdata is [YAML](http://en.wikipedia.org/wiki/YAML), a humanly readable format.
 This format may change to [edn](https://github.com/edn-format/edn), and old poems will be upgraded, automatically.

-Metadata will be curated *inline*, above the poem, for storing metadata and tags, to inform humans and machines with semantic data for further analysis.
+Metadata will be curated *inline*, above the poem, for storing metadata and tags, to inform humans and machines of semantic data for further analysis.

 ```
 ---